-I used Arc property Solicitors a few years past for my conveyancing in Waolstenholme.
-Now, I need the files however the law firm has closed.
+I used Wolstenholmes several years past for my conveyancing in Waolstenholme.
+Now, I need my documents but the law firm has closed.
 What do I do?

-Do contact the Solicitors Regulatory Authority (SRA) to help locate your conveyancing files.
+You should contact the Solicitors Regulatory Authority (SRA) to assist in tracking down your conveyancing files.
 They can be contacted on please contact on 0870 606 2555.
 Alternatively, you should use their online form to make an enquiry.
 You will need to provide the SRA with as much information as possible to assist their search, including the name and address in Waolstenholme of the conveyancing firm of solicitors you previously retained, the name of conveyancing solicitor with whom you had dealings, and the date on which you last had dealings with the firm.

 I need to retain a conveyancing solicitor for some conveyancing in Waolstenholme.
 I've chance upon a site which seems to have the ideal solution If there is a chance to get all formalities done via email that would be ideal.
 Do I need to be concerned?
 What are the potential pitfalls?

 As usual with these online conveyancers you need to read ALL the small print - did you notice the extra charge for dealing with the mortgage?

 I work for a reputable estate agent office in Waolstenholme where we have witnessed a number of flat sales derailed due to short leases.
 I have received conflicting advice from local Waolstenholme conveyancing firms.
 Can you confirm whether the seller of a flat can commence the lease extension formalities for the purchaser on completion of the sale?